Copilot

 • Agent 365 is a governance and security layer for artificial intelligence (AI) agents, not a tool for building or running them.
 It gives information technology (IT) administrators visibility and control over agents through Entra, Purview, and Defender.
 It does not create agents or provide compute for them.

-On 9 March 2026, Microsoft officially announced Microsoft 365 E7, branded "The Frontier Suite," a name that does more marketing than describing (earlier leaked partner material, which we cannot disclose, used the working title "The Frontier Worker Suite").
-It is the first new enterprise edition in the Microsoft 365 lineup since E5 launched in 2015.
-Priced at $99 per user per month, E7 bundles Microsoft 365 E5, Microsoft 365 Copilot, Entra Suite, and the newly confirmed Agent 365 into a single subscription.
-General availability is set for 1 May 2026.
+On 9 March 2026, Microsoft officially announced Microsoft 365 E7, branded "The Frontier Suite", a name that does more marketing than describing.
+It is the first new enterprise edition in the Microsoft 365 lineup since E5 launched in December 2015.
+Priced at $99 per user per month, E7 bundles Microsoft 365 E5, Microsoft 365 Copilot, Entra Suite, and Agent 365 into a single subscription.
+It reached general availability on 1 May 2026.

 The Big Announcement